zeljkoobrenovic/sokrates-website/blog-src/_posts/2020-01-09-configuration-file.markdown

 * For analysis purposes Sokrates separate files in scope into several categories: main, test, generated, deployment and build, and other.
 * The main category contains all manually created source code files that are being used in the production.
-* Files in the main category are used as input for other analyses: logical decomposition, cross-cutting concerns, duplication, file size, unit size, and conditional complexity.
+* Files in the main category are used as input for other analyses: logical decomposition, concerns, duplication, file size, unit size, and conditional complexity.
 * Test source code files are used only for testing of the product.
 These files are normally not deployed to production.
 * Build and deployment source code files are used to configure or support build and deployment process.
 * Generated source code files are automatically generated files that have not been manually changed after generation.